kl3mousse/street-sweeper-13/README.md

 Share the `.xdc` file in any WebXDC-compatible chat app.

+## Settings

+- Difficulty
+  - `NORMAL`: Full experience with obstacles.
+  - `EASY`: No obstacles spawn (and the debug `O` key is disabled).
+This is intended for practice.
+- Training words
+  - You can add your own words from A–Z (French uppercase is fine without accents); non-letters are stripped automatically.
+  - Words are uppercased, limited to 12 letters max, and duplicates are ignored.
+  - Removing the last remaining word is not allowed to prevent an empty list.
+  - Use the Reset button to restore the default set.
+  - Your custom list is saved locally (browser `localStorage`).

 ## Debug Mode
-Set `DEBUG = true` at the top of `main.js` to see entity counts and collision boxes.
+Set `DEBUG = true` at the top of `main.js` to see extra overlays.
+You can toggle the collision boxes at any time with the `H` key.

 ## Troubleshooting (Android/Chrome)
 - If the start/credits buttons appear unstyled at the top or don't respond, avoid opening the files directly with `file://` on mobile.
 Serve the folder over HTTP (see above) to ensure CSS/JS load correctly.